kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  50.md

 primary RDS database instance.
 What actions will take place in this circumstance?
 (Select TWO)**

-- [x] The failover mechanism automatically changes the DNS record of the DB instance to point to the standby DB instance
+- [x] :  The failover mechanism automatically changes the DNS record of the DB instance to point to the standby DB instance

-- [ ] A failover will take place once the connection draining timer has expired
+- [ ] :  A failover will take place once the connection draining timer has expired

-- [ ] A manual failover of the DB instance will need to be initiated using Reboot with failover
+- [ ] :  A manual failover of the DB instance will need to be initiated using Reboot with failover

-- [x] The primary DB instance will switch over automatically to the standby replica
+- [x] :  The primary DB instance will switch over automatically to the standby replica

-- [ ] Due to the loss of network connectivity the process to switch to the standby replica cannot take place
+- [ ] :  Due to the loss of network connectivity the process to switch to the standby replica cannot take place

-*
+*----

+- #amazon_rds_multi_-_az_deployment #availability_zone #primary_rds_database_instance #standby_db_instance #failover
 - hasExplain:: [[explanation_Question  50.md]]